 Also, for decades, the City of Los Angeles (City), led by the Bureau of Street Services (BSS), has struggled to keep up with much-needed improvements of broken sidewalks and missing curb ramps that impact the quality of life for residents from the San Fernando Valley to the South Bay.
 Now, the City is embarking on a 30-year, $1.4 billion program to repair and upgrade sidewalks to meet current ADA requirements.

 Acting as an extension of BSS staff, Harris will promptly address design challenges and provide as-needed support to BSS, reporting directly to the Project Management Team.

-“We’re excited to provide innovative solutions for the Sidewalk Repair and Pavement Protection Programs,” said Kuprenas.
+“We’re excited to provide innovative solutions for the Sidewalk Repair and Pavement Protection Programs,” said Berry.
 “We have decades of experience related to ADA compliance, which we’ll apply to improve curb ramps, sidewalks, gutters, and driveway approaches.”